App Configuration (fly.toml)

 set.

-Specify Docker Build Arguments
+Specify Docker build arguments

 You can pass build-time arguments to both Dockerfile and Buildpack builds using the [build.args]